-You want your child to be independent, but safe.
+You want your child to be safe, but not anxious.
 Unless you talk to your child about “Stranger Danger,” it may be hard to know when to use caution vs. trust.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Discussing Stranger Danger is a must whether your child is entering preschool or high school, says pediatrician Alan H. Rosenthal, MD.
+Discussing Stranger Danger is a must whether your child is entering kindergarten or high school, says pediatrician Richard So, MD.
 Kidnapping can happen when taking a nap or driving a car, so there’s no wrong age to stress the importance of staying away from people who could harm you.

 1. Start young